Banalian/Covid-19_Tree_Generator/README.txt

 English :

-Sizey_xxx is the height of the screen
+Sizey is the height of the screen change it by putting of the two value at :

+-line 19
+-line 79

 800 is the main one
 700 is for smaller screens

 you might not see specials leaves when on "real world scale".
 It's for one of two reasons :